turbomam/biosample-xmldb-sqldb/README.md

 - keep A and B Postgres databases (prod and stage)
 - remove duplicated config stuff in `local/.env` and at top of `Makefile`

-## References
+# References

 - This is a replacement for https://github.com/turbomam/biosample-basex
     - required a more complicated system setup
-    - used SQLite as an intermediary between XML and Postgres
+    - used SQLite and BaseX as required intermediaries between the XML file and the Postgres database
 - Inspired by https://github.com/INCATools/biosample-analysis